NicholasSynovic/nicholassynovic.github.io/content/summaries/using-svms-for-text-categorization.md

 > What has been done prior to this paper?

-Work has been done to understand what SVMs are, as well as usecases for SVMs.
+Work has been done to understand what SVMs are, as well as use cases for SVMs.

 ### Motivation